 After doing a comprehensive review of the evidence, they said they can no longer uphold this view: father involvement, especially in the early years, predicts specific outcomes that mother involvement does not predict.
 They conclude that “Policy makers must do more than pay lip service to [the father’s] role.

-On the strength of the [research] evidence presented [in this report] we challange politicians, professionals in health, social services and education, and representatives of non-government organisations to examine the provision made for supporting fathers in families”.
+On the strength of the [research] evidence presented [in this report] we challenge politicians, professionals in health, social services and education, and representatives of non-government organisations to examine the provision made for supporting fathers in families”.

-Amongst others they recommend “instituting quality standards for father-friendliness in family, children’s and community services; targets to increase the number of men employed, and volunteering, in such services”, and “mainstreaming father-friendliness in agency policies and practice as well as developing father spacific services”.
+Amongst others they recommend “instituting quality standards for father-friendliness in family, children’s and community services; targets to increase the number of men employed, and volunteering, in such services”, and “mainstreaming father-friendliness in agency policies and practice as well as developing father specific services”.

-Looking at New Zealand I cannot help feeling rather disheartened by quite how much mother-focused (rather than family-focused) both our policies and pratice are, and just how far we are away from meeting any of the recommendations listed in this report.
+Looking at New Zealand I cannot help feeling rather disheartened by quite how much mother-focused (rather than family-focused) both our policies and practice are, and just how far we are away from meeting any of the recommendations listed in this report.

 As long as this is going on, we cannot really claim to be serious about looking after our children.

 Next: Fathering In The Sounds